 In addition to being a tertiary care center where interesting cases are sent from around the state and country, Duke University Hospital serves as a community hospital for Durham and the surrounding region.
 The volume and diversity of the patients that come through our inpatient wards and outpatient clinics insure that every resident has ample opportunity to gain expertise in all aspects of neurology.

-The Duke Neurology Residency Program recognizes that diversity is a necessary component of its mission of world-class patient care, education, and research.
-Our program is committed to building and maintaining a diverse and inclusive community where all members thrive in a welcoming and engaging environment.
+The Duke Neurology Residency Program recognizes that equity, diversity, and inclusion are a necessary component of its mission of world-class patient care, education, and research.
+Our program is committed to building and maintaining a community where all members thrive in a welcoming and engaging environment.
 Read more about our diversity and inclusion efforts across the Department here.

 Shivani Shah, DO, has been interested in the brain for as long as she can remember.
 Shah recently joined our Department for her Junior Assistant Residency (JAR) year of training with adult patients before completing her child neurology training.